shpatrickguo/kaggleplayground/Season 5 Episode 11/README.md

 ## Results

-The LightGBM model demonstrates strong performance in predicting loan repayment outcomes:
-- The model was optimized using FLAML AutoML with a 300-second time budget
-- ROC AUC metric was used as the primary evaluation criterion for binary classification
-- Automated hyperparameter tuning identified optimal model configuration for the task
-- The model successfully processes and predicts on the test dataset

 The model's predictions are probability scores indicating the likelihood of successful loan repayment, which can be valuable for financial institutions to assess lending risk and make informed decisions about loan approvals.

-## Conclusion

-The loan payback prediction system demonstrates the effectiveness of LightGBM combined with automated machine learning (FLAML) in handling binary classification problems with mixed feature types.
-The combination of careful feature engineering (ordinal and one-hot encoding, log transformations, and scaling), automated hyperparameter tuning, and efficient memory management provides a robust solution for predicting loan repayment outcomes.
-The model can help financial institutions identify potential defaulters and make data-driven lending decisions.
-Future work may explore additional feature engineering (such as interaction features between income and loan amount), ensemble methods combining multiple algorithms, time-series cross-validation for more robust validation, or incorporating additional external economic indicators to further improve prediction accuracy.

 ## Installation